appdrones/page_record/README.md

 ##attributes

 ###reading the attributes
 With {PageRecord}, you can easily access the attributes of a record on the page.
-After you've got a valid instance of {PageRecord::PageRecord}, you can access all attributes in a normal ruby-like way.
+After you've got a valid instance of {PageRecord::Base}, you can access all attributes in a normal ruby-like way.

 ```ruby
   champion = TeamPage.find(1)